Although age discrimination isn’t legally allowed, the fact is, job hunting after 50 does become a bit challenging.

 You can list details of older or irrelevant work experiences in your CV or as bullet points in the Other Experiences section.

 Skip the dates on your degrees and any additional courses you may have taken.
-Organizations are quite particular about hiring somebody who is in touch with the latest academic content, which they usually judge from your graduation dates.
+Organizations are quite particular about hiring somebody in touch with the latest academic content, which they usually judge from your graduation dates.

 With technology and research making giant leaps in advancements every few weeks, companies feel that it is essential that their staff be updated.